-The Community Health Assist Scheme (CHAS) – CHAS aims to provide accessible and affordable primary care services to more Singapore citizens, and covers acute conditions, ten chronic diseases and selected dental treatment.
-Patients who qualify for CHAS will receive subsidies when they visit a CHAS-accredited clinic for their healthcare needs.
+- The Community Health Assist Scheme (CHAS) – CHAS aims to provide accessible and affordable primary care services to more Singapore citizens.
+In addition, it also covers acute conditions, ten chronic diseases and selected dental treatment.
+In addition, patients who qualify for CHAS will receive subsidies when they visit a CHAS-accredited clinic for their healthcare needs.

-Paternity Leave – The father of a Singapore citizen child is entitled to 1 week paternity leave.
-Fathers are also entitled to share 1 week of the 16 weeks maternity leave, known as Shared Parental Leave.
+- Paternity Leave – The father of a Singapore citizen child is entitled to 1 week paternity leave.
+Fathers can share 1 week of the 16 weeks maternity leave, known as Shared Parental Leave.

-Parenthood Tax Rebate – This is a tax rebate given to married Singapore citizens to encourage them to have more children.
-PTR can be used to offset income tax payable.
-The following PRT can be claimed for each qualifying child:
+- Parenthood Tax Rebate – This is a tax rebate given to married Singapore citizens to encourage them to have more children.
+Income tax payable is offset by PTR.
+The following PRT is claimed for each qualifying child:

 - 1st – $5,000